cswbrian/healthhatch_web/cloudflare-pages.md

 ## GitHub OAuth Setup for Decap CMS

+**Important**: Decap CMS requires a server-side OAuth proxy when hosted on Cloudflare Pages.
+We've created a Cloudflare Worker to handle this.

 ### Step 1: Create GitHub OAuth App

 1. Go to GitHub Settings → Developer settings → OAuth Apps